-Besides being of interest to finance community, the result in \cite{Ch01} also led to a number of elegant generalizations and alternative proofs (see, e.g., \cite{BN03,vZ07,vZ08}), briefly recalled in Section \ref{subsec-Ch} below.
+Besides being of interest to the finance community, the result in \cite {Ch01} also led to a number of elegant generalizations and alternative proofs \cite{BN03,vZ07,vZ08}.
+In addition, as pointed out in \cite{Ch03b}, the equivalence $\mu ^X\sim\mu^B$ follows from the general theory of Shepp \cite{Sh66}, Hitsuda \cite{Hi68} and Kailath \cite{Kai70}, which, moreover, gives a formula for the density $d\mu^X/d\mu^B$.

-In this paper we carry out the stochastic analysis of the process $X$ with any $H\in (0,1]$ and the more general additive models, driven by $X$.
-For $H>\frac 3 4$ and $H<\frac 1 4$ we obtain representations of $X$ as diffusion and fractional diffusion type processes respectively and derive the corresponding formulas for the Radon-Nikodym derivatives with respect to the standard and fractional Wiener measures (Theorem \ref{thm}).
-In particular, this suggests a new direct proof of the aforementioned Cheridito's regularization theorem and its generalization due to H. van Zanten in \cite{vZ07}.

-We emphasize the role of the {\em fundamental martingale}, i.e., a martingale which generates the same filtration as $X$ and with respect to which $X$ can be represented as a stochastic integral and vise versa (Theorems ~\ref{thm-fund} and \ref{thm-fund_gener}).
-For the mixed fBm with drift this notion naturally generalizes to {\em fundamental semimartingale} and leads to the Girsanov type change of measure (Corollaries \ref{corXY} and \ref{gencorXY}).

-Another area of potential applications is statistical analysis of models, driven by mixed fractional noises.
-To demonstrate the ideas, in this paper we consider only the basic linear regression setting and show how the Maximum Likelihood Estimator (MLE) can be defined and studied in the large sample asymptotic regime (Theorem~\ref{thm-stat}).

-The rest of the paper has the following structure.
-Our main results are detailed in the next section.
-Some frequently used notations and auxiliary results are gathered in Section \ref{sec-prem} and the proofs appear in Sections \ref{sec:Hlthalf} to \ref{sec-stat}.